 For example, we teach you the core-shamanic practice of journeying to another world to seek a spirit guide.
 From us you learn the basics of how to do the journey--your best guides to its spiritual significance are the helping spirits themselves, and your own ancestral traditions.

-Do you teach Native American shamanism?
+Do you teach Indigenous American shamanism?

 Can I practice shamanism?
 I’m not a tribal person.

 Shamanism is the birthright of all humans.
 All of our ancestors practiced shamanism, on every continent and in every culture, at some point.

 In Asia, shamanism is the official religion of Mongolia, and in Korea shamans are listed in telephone books.

 In Europe, the Sami of Scandinavia and Russia still practice shamanism.
 Certain families in Ireland, Scotland, and the Basque country still preserve shamanic practices that were formerly widespread, before persecution sent them underground.

 In Africa mediums and shamans work together regularly in many countries.

 Jewish tradition clearly documents 2,000 years of soul-journeying to spirit realms.

 The indigenous nations of the Americas cherish many varied shamanic practices, in spite of widespread persecution and appropriation of their beliefs.